Breaking down barriers to music-making

 In SEN/D settings, there are lots of ways this can work in practice.
 It could mean a singing workshop that lets young people make music using sounds instead of words.
 Or using an instrument like a wooden resonance board that lets young people experiment with sound and feel the physical vibrations, even if they can’t hear.

-Many of the music leaders and classroom teachers we work with in SEN/D settings have reported that music-making sessions help young people become more settled and focused.
+Many of the music leaders and classroom teachers we work with in SEN/D settings have reported that music-making sessions help young people become more settled and focused – like Mike, for example.
 Especially in stressful settings such as hospitals, where a number of projects we support take place, music has been shown to help children relax.

 Music-making is also a great confidence-booster.
 Workshops give disabled young people a chance to learn new skills and perform for their peers and in public.
 It brings feelings of achievement and empowerment.
 And of course, it’s very enjoyable!